HET007/Prime_Generator/Prime Genrator Server/Readme.txt

 after running the application you just simply open index.html file which is in this folder

 from where you'll get the web layout for this engine.

-you may gothrough the demo video if you have any query.